videlec/max_plus/README.md

 - `surdiag` - describes whether the surdiagonal is constant, zero, same or variable.
 This is also optional.

-- `i` - an optional number to set a variable to zero.
-If set, the number of variable is one less and hence convex hull computations much faster.

 - `ch` - (optional) set the convex hull engine (could be one of 'ppl', 'cdd' or 'PALP').
 It defaults to 'ppl' which seems to be the fastest.

-- `sym` - (optional) specifies the implementation: if `sym` is `True` uses matrices that store only two coefficients (and deduce the others by symmetry).
-If `sym` is `False` uses matrices that store all coefficients.
+- `sym` - (optional, default to `True`) specifies the implementation: if `sym` is `True` the matrices do not store all the coefficients (only two in the case of full matrices and `d` in the case of triangular ones).
+The multiplication in these case should be a little bit faster (by a factor `d^2` for dense matrix but much less for triangular ones).
+This should be set to `False` only to debug the code or to play with `diag=c` or `surdiag=c` that are not compatible with this option.

 For example you can do